vExcess/js-engine-bench/README.md

 - prime factors :: searches for number with the most prime factors
 - gaussian blur :: computes a gaussian blur on an image

-### Supported Engines
-- Node
-- Bun
-- Hermes
-- Static Hermes
-- QuickJS

-Support for more engines is very easy to add, but these are the only engines that I'm interested it.

 ### Execution
 Each benchmark is run on each engine for 3 seconds with a 3 second pause between each run to give the CPU a chance to cool down.
 The time to execute each script is then tracked in milliseconds.
 I've calibrated each script to take roughly same amount of time on Node.